BeardedDonut/index-storage/README.md

 docker image build -f Dockerfile-test .
 ```
 3. You can see the TEST phase of the maven when the image is building and if there are failure the image build won't finish successfully.
-4. [Optional] if you still want to run the tests directly, you con run the following command (you should have mvn installed and setup)
+4. [Optional] if you still want to run the tests directly, you can run the following command (you should have mvn installed and setup)
 ```bash
 mvn -f pom.xml test -P test
 ```